• Home

 Instructions

-• Scrub potatoes clean and dry.
+• Scrub potatoes clean and dry well.

 • Pierce each potato several times with a fork or knife.